-To protect data from unauthorized access, Athena requires all connections to be authenticated using an access key and a secret key, and uses the SSL protocol that is implemented in Amazon Web Services.
+To protect data from unauthorized access, Athena requires all connections to be authenticated using IAM credentials (an access key and a secret key), and uses the SSL protocol that is implemented in Amazon Web Services.
 The Simba Athena ODBC Driver protects your data by providing support for these authentication protocols and further obscuring data from unwanted access by providing encryption options for your query results.

+The driver can authenticate your connection using IAM credentials from any of the following sources:

+- A default credentials provider chain

+- An IAM profile

+- An instance profile

+- The DSN or connection string settings

-The driver provides mechanisms that enable you to authenticate your connection using a default credentials provider chain, an IAM profile, an instance profile, or IAM credentials that are specified directly in the connection.
-For detailed configuration instructions, see Configuring Authentication on Windows on page 12 or Configuring Authentication on Non-Windows Machines on page 33.
+- The Active Directory Federation Services (AD FS) credentials provider

+For detailed configuration instructions, see Configuring Authentication on Windows on page 12 or Configuring Authentication on Non-Windows Machines on page 35.